| CONDUCTING AIR TIGHT

 claimant or witness statements that were taken

+after the accident.
 If the claimant is injured by a defective

 product or piece of equipment, it is essential